MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 ---
 # Create a configuration page

-A configuration page is a special type of [content page](content-page.md) that allows your users to configure some aspects of Microsoft Teams app.
-It allows you to collect the information from your users and set the `contentUrl` of the content page to display.
-These aspects are used as part of the following:
+A configuration page is a special type of [content page](content-page.md) that allows your users to configure some aspects of the Teams app.
+It collects information from users and sets the `contentUrl` of the content page that appears.
+These aspects are part of the following:

 * A channel or group chat tab
 * A [messaging extension](~/messaging-extensions/what-are-messaging-extensions.md)